Forevermark goes beyond the standard 4Cs to select those that are among the finest and most beautiful diamonds in the world.

 This assurance comes from Forevermark's exacting selection process that is so rigorous that less than 1% of the world's diamonds can become Forevermark.

-This selection process largely takes place at the Forevermark Diamond Institute.
-The Forevermark Diamond Institute benefits from being part of The De Beers Group of Companies, which has over 125 years of diamond expertise.
-At the Forevermark Diamond Institute, diamonds are assessed not only against the standard 4Cs, but also against a number of other criteria that can have a significant effect upon the beauty of a diamond.
+This selection process largely takes place at the De Beers Group Institute of Diamonds.
+The De Beers Group Institute of Diamonds benefits from being part of De Beers Group, which has over 130 years of diamond expertise.
+At the De Beers Group Institute of Diamonds, diamonds are assessed not only against the standard 4Cs, but also against a number of other criteria that can have a significant effect upon the beauty of a diamond.

 We sometimes see two diamonds with the same high grades for clarity, cut or color and select one while rejecting another, as it does not have the brilliance that a truly beautiful diamond should have.